 The newly-renovated Oasis Resort is a lovely spot to get away for a few days.
 Once you enter the establishment, you’ll be greeted with a smile at the gate and reception area, which houses a host of brochures for nearby attractions to help plan your daily itinerary.
 Most of the staff leaves by 10pm, so if there’s no one at the reception desk, a friendly security guard will assist.
 You’ll then be presented with an electronic key and escorted with bags to your room.
 The colourful combination of tangerine, kiwi, and aquamarine will instantly grab you; every step will boost and brighten your mood.

-The garden view room is clean and homely, and has a nude palette with chocolate stone finish accents.
+The garden view room is clean and homely, and has a warm palette with stone finish accents.
 It feels just like home with an extra touch of class.
-The amenities include an air-conditioned space with a kitchenette of a mini-fridge and sink, small high table for 2, closet, safe, full bathroom with the choice of hot and cold water, and a veranda with wooden seats and table.
+The amenities include an air-conditioned space with a kitchenette of a mini-fridge and sink, small high table and chairs for 2, cable tv, closet, safe, full bathroom with the choice of hot and cold water, and a patio with wooden seats and table.
 My accommodation included 2 fluffy double beds.
 My main critique is the in-room lighting was fairly dim, which was especially displayed during the grey, wet weather.
 Wi-Fi is accessible (and with good signal) throughout the resort, so thankfully there are no worries about losing internet access in certain areas.

 - Food (Variety + Taste) 65%

 The location of the resort allows easy access to nearby excursions.
 The activity-filled Seven Mile Beach is a mere 3 minutes away when driving, while the world-famous Rick’s Café is just 200m away.
 Besides those, there are a host of other venues you can enjoy, take it from me!
-Quick stops were made at:
+Quick stops 2 – 20mins away by vehicle were made at:

 1) Barney’s Flower & Hummingbird Garden (~7 minutes away) to admire fluttering hummingbirds, including the national Doctor Bird.
 The hummingbirds on the property are free to roam wherever they please, and return to the garden due to the lush variety of trees and plants present.
 The frequency of their visits vary depending on a number of factors such as season, rainfall, time of day etc. I actually got to feed one, but the little critters zoom by so quickly, I was unable to capture the moment.